Gas Price in France: how much does gas cost in 2021?

 Transport, Distribution & Storage

 Delivery costs cover the costs of transportation, distribution, & storage.
 While these charges are incorporated into the bill that you receive from your supplier, these charges are passed directly to the delivery network operator (GRDF).
 Delivery charges for natural gas are the same for all customers, regardless of who their supplier may be.

-Three different taxes are applied to natural gas in France (in February 2016):
+Three different taxes are applied to natural gas in France:

 - CTA (Tariff-based contribution to Delivery): Used to finance specific pension rights of employees of the gas and electric industries.

 - TICGN (Domestic Consumption Tax for Natural Gas): applied to domestic customers to finance government.
 On the 1st of January 2016, this tax has merged with two other taxes: Special Solidarity Tariff Contribution (CTSSG, which finances a "social tariff" for gas and the National Mediator for Energy's budget) and CPSG (Contribution to the Public Service for Gas, which contributes to purchasing biogas).

 - VAT: applied to the subscription rate and the CTA (5,5%), and to the kWh price and TICGN (20%).

 What Does a Gas Bill Look Like in France?